Avantgarde95/avant-assignment-stopwatch/README.md

-# 2022 React Web Application Assignment

-My implementation
+### What I did

+- Set the name
+- Validate the name
+- Start / pause / reset the stopwatch

+(UI code was already provided so I didn't touch it)

+### Screenshots

 ![Result](Result.gif)

 -----

+# 2022 React Web Application Assignment

 Welcome to this web-app assignment repository!